 This is what happened in 2008 and was partially caused by the dot-com fiasco.
 In the six years between the ending of the dot-com bust and 2008, there was a massive rush in real estate.
 Demand skyrocketed, interest levels fell, and many strict lending requirements were thrown out the window.
-It’s estimated that about 56% of home purchases at this time were by people who under normal circumstances would never have qualified for a mortgage.
-This was the subprime mortgage rush.
-Most of these loans were adjustable-rate with low initial rates that were scheduled for a reset in 3-5 years.
+It’s estimated that about 56% of home purchases at this time were by people who, under normal circumstances, would never have qualified for a mortgage.
+It is adjustable-rate with low initial rates that were scheduled for a reset in 3-5 years.

 Near the end, the stock market began to rebound, and interest rates started to rise slowly.
 With signs of a slowing economy ahead, the adjustable-rate mortgages began to reset at higher levels in 2007.
 Investors started to pull out.
 Once it became clear that home values could go down, there was a huge drop in home prices.
 This created a knock-on effect on other sectors that lead to the tragicomedy of the Great Recession.

 You might think of it as being like those old Loony Tunes episodes.
 The Coyote runs over the cliff but stays in mid-air.
-It’s only when he looks down and sees there’s nothing below that he falls.
+It’s when he looks down and sees there’s nothing below that he falls.

 Real estate bubbles tend to be less frequent than equity or stock market bubbles.
 But as seen above, they can happen as a result of an equity bubble.
 On average, they happen once every 13 years but can last longer than the average 2.5 years that stock market bubbles last.
 As the Great Recession showed, housing bubbles don’t just affect the housing industry.
 They can affect people of all classes, neighborhoods, and the economy as a whole.
 To help protect your assets, here are some tell-tale signs of a housing bubble.